Are Transformers Effective for Time Series Forecasting?: Preliminaries: TSF Problem Formulation

-When $T>1$, we can learn a single-step forecaster and iteratively apply it to obtain multi-step predictions, known as iterated multi-step (IMS) forecasting~\cite{taieb2012recursive}.
-Alternatively, we can directly optimize the multi-step forecasting objective at once, known as direct multi-step (DMS) forecasting~\cite{chevillon2007direct}.

 Compared to DMS forecasting results, IMS predictions have smaller variance thanks to the autoregressive estimation procedure, but they inevitably suffer from error accumulation effects.
-Consequently, IMS forecasting is preferable when there is a highly-accurate single-step forecaster and $T$ is relatively small.
-In contrast, DMS forecasting generates relatively more accurate prediction results when it is hard to obtain an unbiased single-step forecasting model or $T$ is large.
+Consequently, IMS forecasting is preferable when there is a highly-accurate single-step forecaster, and $T$ is relatively small.
+In contrast, DMS forecasting generates more accurate predictions when it is hard to obtain an unbiased single-step forecasting model, or $T$ is large.